-Something In A Summer's Day – Kirk Nurock & Emily Dickinson
+Something In A Summer's Day (vocal) – Kirk Nurock & Emily Dickinson

 Composer Kirk Nurock's melody and harmonies provide the crucible in which Emily Dickinson's words are tempered into a shimmering diamond of exceptional beauty and intimate personal experience.